Release date: November 30, 1940.

 The fox then dashes at the scene with the chicken landing in the sack; which shows Friz's genius of timing is evident.
 Also, Freleng takes advantage of Treg Brown's timing on the sound effect.
 It all blends in nicely in one sequence.
 Gregory is snoring in the farm, and as they snore: the chickens snore one-by-one separately and Gregory snores at the last note.
 You've got to love Friz's creative timing, as well as the ludicrous albeit charming gag by Monahan.

-Overall, as mentioned earlier, the cartoons in the Looney Tunes series were already starting to become a lot less strict and more free as Schlesinger and the staff began to have a more relaxed view with certain policies.
-It would not be much longer later that the series would be converted to colour, or even feature Porky a lot less frequently; making room for other big shots like Bugs Bunny and Daffy Duck.
-The short itself shows some great personality from the characters like the Fox as well as Gregory; despite not having Porky as much in the cartoon, even though the cartoon felt as though it didn't really need Porky.
-The writing of the short was paced evenly, and this shows the cartoons having more promise and potential in putting out hilarious cartoons, thanks to Friz Freleng--who has so far been the only director of the year turning out really funny cartoons, even a tad better than Tex Avery.
+Overall, as mentioned earlier, the cartoons in the Looney Tunes series were slowly beginning to take liberties once the strict policies (i.e. Porky Pig appearing in every Looney Tune) started to mellow.
+It would not be shortly after until the series would be converted to colour.
+Porky cartoons would begin to appear less frequently to make way for other big shots like Bugs Bunny and Daffy Duck.
+In 1940, Porky Pig was established with an everyman persona, which was established since his creation.
+It wasn't until a few years later when his character was revitalised to become more accustomed to broader characters like Bugs and Daffy.
+The short itself shows some great personality from the characters like the Fox as well as Gregory; despite the lack of Porky's appearance.
+The short itself is paced and executed thoroughly, indicating that the cartoons were building more promise and potential into cranking out hilarious cartoons, thanks to Friz Freleng--who has so far been the only director of the year turning out really funny cartoons, a tad more so than Tex Avery.